-If you live in an older home, your ductwork might not be sufficient for up-to-date high-efficiency HVAC technology.
+If you live in an older home, your ductwork might not be adequate for up-to-date high-efficiency HVAC technology.
 Ducts and their related components—seams, seals and joists—begin to fail around 15 years.
-They arrive at their maximum life span around 20 to 25 years.
+They hit their maximum life span around 20 to 25 years.

 Ductwork also expands and contracts throughout the change in temperatures.
 These shifts over the years can cause it to separate and allow air to escape.
-Leaks can drive up your heating and cooling costs and cause poor indoor air quality.
-Cracked ducts can bring in and diffuse pollen, dust and other impurities.
+Leaks can increase your utility costs and cause poor indoor air quality.
+Separated ducts can bring in and diffuse pollen, dust and other impurities.

 Your attic, crawl space, garage or other uninsulated space could contain some of your ductwork.
-Moisture can occur during periods of high humidity, causing rust to eat through the metal.
+Moisture can occur during the summer, causing rust to eat through the metal.

 5 Signs You Need to Replace Your Ductwork